salvatorebattiato/player-api/getPlaylistTracks.md

-# Playlist service: GET Playlist List
+# Playlist service: GET Playlist Tracks
-    GET getPlaylists
+    GET getPlaylistTracks

 ## Description

-Get an array with all available playlists to play along with their unique ID.
+Get an array with all available tracks to play in the selected playlist.
-This is the same ID that should be passed as an argument when the playlist is going to be played.
+The plid should be the same as received after the getPlaylists request.

 ***
 ## Parameters